BTooLs/BEventManager/README.md

 * manually remove a listener (by type and id)
 * add a listener to the beginning of the queue (array shift)
 * custom thisArg and argsArray for each listener (used at call)
+* static arguments can be defined for each listeners and will be combined with the event sent data at dispatch
+* timeout global option for listeners to clear the callstacks
+* a delay can be set for each listener individually (setTimeout is used)

+###Examples
+Examples can be found in examples folder and more in the actual unit tests (tests/events.js).

+### Unit testing
+* Unit testing using jasmine  covering around 90% of the code

 Any clone / feedback / help / test is appreciated.

 ####To Do
-* copy the listener callback function, not use as reference
 * make it work with nodeJS (including log function)
-* add option to setTimeouts on listeners
 * add try/catch blocks and make it more secure
 * optimize it for large listeners queues
-* make it ready for requireJS as a module
+* test it in requireJS as a module
 * option to lock/disable parallel/async event triggering - unable to dispatch if the previous run didn't finished to run all listeners